 On the other hand, the benefits of topical CBD are expressed only in the local tissue.
 This means that the use of creams will not benefit the systemic diseases, as is the case with oral products.

-The therapeutic effects of the best CBD cream are primarily based on its anti-inflammatory and immunomodulatory properties.
+The therapeutic effects of cannabidiol cream are primarily based on its anti-inflammatory and immunomodulatory properties.
 Therefore, it can be used for: